 Individuals with severe mental illness receive specialized training and, subsequently, train dogs that will be available for adoption at the end of the 12-week session.
 The program works with local shelters (Chatham Country) to select dogs for the program.

-Benefits for patients/clients working with and training these dogs include: Learning responsibility; improving self-confidence; experiencing empathy, sense of accomplishment, and achieving marketable job skills.
+Benefits for patients/clients working with and training these dogs include: Learning responsibility; improving self-confidence; experiencing empathy and a sense of accomplishment, and achieving marketable job skills.
+For information contact: Bryan Ragan or Sunny Westerman

 At the puppy development center, clients/patients from UNC and other community volunteers interact with puppies to provide socialization as the first stage of preparing them to be service dogs.